Echinacea (aka Purple Coneflower Plant) is a wildflower that has been adapted and developed for garden use.

 It is also possible to sow seed in the late autumn or during the winter for spring blooming.
 Exposing the seeds to four-to-six weeks of cold, wet weather stratifies them and helps ensure good germination.

 Plants can also be propagated through division and by the use of root cuttings in the autumn.

 In the springtime, top dress your echinacea with a layer of compost covered by a couple of inches of mulch.
 This combination feeds the plant and helps the soil retain water.

 These plants have very deep taproots and need watering like the wildflowers they are.
 Give them a deep soaking occasionally.
 If your area receives under an inch of rain weekly, provide an inch of water once a week.

-Deadhead your echinacea throughout the blooming season to promote more blossoms and to prevent having them go to seed during the spring and summer.
+Deadhead (cut back) your echinacea throughout the blooming season to promote more blossoms and to prevent having them go to seed during the spring and summer.

-At the end of the blooming season, leave the last blossoms in place and allow them to go to seed.
+At the end of the blooming season, leave the last blossoms in place and allow the seed heads to form.
 This will re-seed your garden for the next year and provides a sweet autumn treat for the birds.

 If you divide them more frequently than every three years, they will become bushy and will not bloom as much.

 Keep in mind these plants are very close to wildflowers, so they are pretty tough and pest and disease resistant.